 Gillian works with Jane Elliott, www.janeelliott.com the international facilitator and lecturer, who developed the eye colour discrimination exercise made famous in the training film ‘The Eye of the Storm’.
 Gillian now conducts the ‘brown-eyed, blue-eyed’ exercise here in the UK providing an experiential opportunity for participants to understand the impact of power inequalities.

-Springboard - the Women's Development programme
+the award winning Women's Development programme

 the programme for women and men on the way up

 the innovative programme for experienced and/or older workers

 the ground-breaking programme for undergraduate women with a special version for

 the personal and work development programme for women and men who are relatively new to

 As part of her own, ongoing personal development, Gillian continues to study Transactional Analysis (TA) and works, part-time, with individuals and with groups, as aTA counsellor.
 TA theory, originally developed by Eric Berne, provides an explanation of personality that has proved highly successful in developing self-awareness and, through a clearer understanding of how we communicate, improving relationships.
 It is also extremely useful in explaining the perpetuation of oppression and gives a theoretical explanation to underpin her ongoing work on challenging power inequalities.